 Republic of Bulgaria, commonly known as Bulgaria is a country located in Southeast Europe.
 It shares coastline with Black Sea to the east, countries like Greece in the south, Turkey in the south east, Serbia and North Macedonia in the west and Romania in the north.
 Sofia is the capital and the largest city and other major cities in this country are Varna, Burgas and Plodiv.
-This nation has diverse terrain, mountainous interior and rivers like Danube.
-This nation has vibrant cultural influence from Greek, Slavic, Ottoman and Persian.
+Bulgaria has diverse terrain, mountainous interior and rivers like Danube.
+It also has vibrant cultural influence from Greek, Slavic, Ottoman and Persian.
 Bulgaria has rich tradition of dance and music, costumes and crafts.
-There are many tourist places in Bulgaria to visit like The rose Valley near the town of Kazanlak which produces more than 80% of the world’s rose oil.
-This nation has also achieved top position in producing lavender oil, which is multipurpose oil.
-This country is also famous for its traditional food, Bulgarian cuisine like dishes in made in the Middle Eastern Cuisine, for instance moussaka, Kyufte, gyuvetch and baklahva.
+There are many tourist places in Bulgaria to visit like the rose Valley near the town of Kazanlak which produces more than 80% of the world’s rose oil.
+Bulgaria has achieved top position in producing lavender oil, which is a multipurpose oil.
+Is is also famous for its traditional food, Bulgarian cuisine like dishes in made in the Middle Eastern Cuisine, for instance moussaka, Kyufte, gyuvetch and baklahva.
 Similar to feta cheese, in Bulgaria people make “sirene”, used in making of salads and various pastries.

-Bulgaria is a good place to live as it is gives quality life to its residents and is cultural, open and welcoming country.
-This is a developing country with an upper middle income economy.
-Bulgaria is a member of European Union (EU), NATO, and a founding member of OSCE.
-It also has a seat on the United Nations Security Council for three times.
-This nation is where you can settle easily.
-Many foreigners, who have come here to work or study, praised this country for its diverse environment and low cost living.
-This is a safe country to relocate without any issue.
-Bulgaria has favorable climate, a good lifestyle and most foreigners find that they get a decent value for money when they stay for a short or long term period in this country.
-However the process of getting the residence permit, work visa or citizenship is tricky.
-This country also has mountains, beaches, big cities and small villages; a little something for every kind of people.
-The food here is amazing, the culture is unique and the prices are affordable.
-Nightlife here is amazing, bright and vibrant with pubs, nightclubs and bars.
-You can find a job here easily as it is a favorite tourist destination but it will be difficult to work here without knowing Bulgarian or English.
+Bulgaria is a good place to live as it is gives quality life to its residents with its rich culture.
+Bulgaria is a developing country with an upper middle income economy.
+It is a member of European Union (EU), NATO, and a founding member of OSCE.
+It also has a seat at the United Nations Security Council for three times.
+Many foreigners who have come here to work or study, settle here and has all praises for Bulgaria for its diverse environment and low cost of living.
+Bulgaria has favorable climate, a good lifestyle and safe for foreigners.
+Most of them find that they get a decent value for money when they stay for a short or long term period.
+Bulgaria has mountains, beaches, big cities and small villages; a little something for every kind of people.
+You can find a job here easily as it is a favorite tourist destination but it will be difficult to work here without knowing Bulgarian or English language.
 All these factors make Bulgaria an ideal and a good place to live and work.
 Therefore many expats consider it a great idea to living here.
+However the process of getting the residence permit, work visa or citizenship is tricky.

 All the restrictions regarding the covid-19 pandemic have been lifted by the Bulgarian Government and travelers entering this country need not to show the proof of vaccination or negative PCR test result but kindly note that these restrictions can be lifted anytime on a short notice.
 It is suggested to check with the airlines before you travel.
 Bulgarian borders are open for travelers from any country.
 There is no need of Covid-19 testing or quarantine yourself after arrival.
 All the public transports, restaurant, cafes, bars and shops are open.
 However wearing a mask and maintaining hygiene is must in public places for safety.
 Your passport must be valid for at least six months.
 There are some countries from where you can travel without visa for 90 days like Belgium, Norway, Ireland, United Kingdom, etc. Normal passport holders need to get a visa to enter Bulgaria.
 You can go to Bulgaria by road or by flight but it is suggested to travel to this country by flight only as this is the most comfortable way to reach here.
 Travelling to Bulgaria is by flight, also depends on the place you are travelling from.
 Direct flights are available to reach the major cities in Bulgaria like Sofia, Varna, etc., from many foreign countries.
 In this country there are several means of transport you can travel with like public buses, trains, cars (rentals or Uber) and commercial flights.
 Always carry a copy of your passport and visa.